jclehner/upc-twg8x0/README.md

-However, for the TWG850-4U, there are around 8000-12000 possible WPA2 keys for each UPC%06d network, as opposed to ~20 keys in the TC7200.U - still good enough for a dictionary attack though: `aircrack-ng` does it in less than 5 seconds on a Core i5-6600.
+However, for the TWG850-4U, there are around 8000-12000 possible WPA2 keys for each UPC%06d network, as opposed to ~20 keys in the TC7200.U - still good enough for a dictionary attack though: `aircrack-ng` takes less than 5 seconds.

 The WiFi channel number is also derived from the serial number, but in such a way that it's guaranteed to be either